-The Emission Factors (UEF & EEF) (i.e. carbon emission per kilogram of vehicle weight) is calculated by the ratio between the carbon emissions (upstream & EoL) of the RV and its weight (excluding the weight of the traction battery).
+The Emission Factors (UEF & EEF) (i.e. carbon emission per kilogram of vehicle weight) is calculated by the ratio between the carbon emissions (upstream & EoL) of the RV and its weight (excluding the weight of the nwpr parts).

 Figure 6 Explanation of baseline approach